Modern Slavery Act Statement

 Since December 2004, the JAL Group has participated in the “Global Compact” advocated by the United Nations, and has declared to the world “respect for human rights in each corporate activity”.

-We have established the “JAL Group Human Rights Policy” based on the idea that respect for human rights is a universal value and is consistent with the realization of our corporate philosophy and is positioned underneath the “JAL Group Code of Conduct” which employees should comply with.
+We have established the “JAL Group Human Rights Policy” based on the idea that respect for human rights is a universal value and is consistent with the realization of our corporate policy.
+It is positioned underneath the “JAL Group Code of Conduct” which employees should comply with.
 In addition, we have established the “JAL Group Supplier Code of Conduct”, which requires our suppliers to comply, and we are working to prevent complicity in human rights violations and prevent modern slavery and human trafficking.

 JAL Group Code of Conduct